-The main change that we noted is that only the outer most ring of the restaurant is being seated right now.
+The main change that we noted is that only the restaurant’s outermost ring is being seated right now.
 If you’re familiar with the restaurant, those are all booths that face out:

 In addition, Plexiglas dividers have been installed on the edges between the booths, providing a nice piece of separation.

-Disney is only seating guests in that outer most ring because that allows for the characters to utilize the upper-level – which worked great, in our opinions.
+Disney is only seating guests in that outermost ring because that allows for the characters to utilize the upper-level – which worked great, in our opinion.